fhalab/evSeq/docs/bio/lib_prep.md

 where `X` signifies the seed region binding to your target gene.

 1. Once you have your primers in hand, you should run a test case to make sure that they work for `evSeq` before using them to process full plates.
-The procedure given below in [PCR Protocol](#pcr-protocol) should be used, but just scaled down to handle one or a few wells for testing purposes.
+The procedure given below in [PCR Protocol](#pcr-protocol) can be scaled down to handle one or a few wells for testing purposes, as described in [Inner Primer Test PCR](#inner-primer-test-pcr).

 <a id="tips-and-tricks"></a>
 Some things to keep in mind when designing primers: